CloudReactor/cloudreactor-procwrapper/README.md

 can also schedule Tasks or setup long-running services using Tasks, provided they are run in AWS ECS.

+If a Task is running in AWS Lambda, CloudReactor is able to run additional Task Executions after the first run of the function.

-However, a Task may use the Unknown execution method if it is not running in AWS ECS.
+However, a Task may use the Unknown execution method if it is not running in AWS ECS or Lambda.
 If that is the case, CloudReactor won't be able to start the Task in the dashboard or as part of a Workflow, schedule the Task, or setup a service with the Task.
-But the advantage is that the Task code can be executed by any method available to you, such as bare metal servers, VM's, Docker, AWS Lambda, or Kubernetes.
+But the advantage is that the Task code can be executed by any method available to you, such as bare metal servers, VM's, or Kubernetes.
 All Tasks in CloudReactor, regardless of execution method, have their history kept and are monitored.

-This module detects which of the two Execution Methods your Task is running with and sends that information to the API server, provided you configure your Task to be auto-created.
+This module detects  the execution method your Task is running with and sends that information to the API server, provided you configure your Task to be auto-created.